- 2 packages (1/4 ounce each) active dry yeast

 - Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 24 balls.
 Divide between two greased 9-in. round baking pans.
 Cover with kitchen towels; let rise in a warm place until doubled, about 45 minutes.

 - Preheat oven to 375°.
 Brush tops with beaten egg; sprinkle with seeds.
-Bake 20-25 minutes or until dark golden brown.
+Bake until dark golden brown, 20-25 minutes.
 Cover loosely with foil during the last 5-7 minutes if needed to prevent overbrowning.
 Remove from pans to wire racks; serve warm.
 Yield: 2 dozen.

 Reviews for Honey-Squash Dinner Rolls